Sunday, November 24, 2024

 Future Apple Pencils may be able to detect and reproduce colors and textures

-Future Apple Pencils might be able to detect colors and textures as evidenced by a newly granted patent (number 11543856) for an “Electronic Device With Optical Sensor For Sampling Surfaces.”
+Future Apple Pencils may be able to detect and reproduce colors and textures.
+Apple has been granted a patent for “Electronic Device With Optical Sensor For Sampling Surfaces” that hints at such a device.

 It involves the tip of an Apple Pencil that could detect colors and textures and reproduce them.
 The color sensor could be used to sample the color of the surface of an external object, as well as take texture measurements.